 Maryland Hall for the Creative Arts – Internationally acclaimed artist Patrick Dougherty unveiled a monumental scale environmental art installation outside of Maryland Hall for the Creative Arts in May 2021.
 Fashioned from sticks and living saplings, The Old Home Place will reside outside Maryland Hall for up to three years.

-Annapolis: An American Story – Slated to open in November 2021, a new permanent exhibit at the Historic Annapolis Museum at 99 Main Street, Annapolis: An American Story is a museum-wide celebration of the city’s diverse heritage that traces the important role Annapolis played in our nation.
+Annapolis: An American Story – A new permanent exhibit at the Historic Annapolis Museum at 99 Main Street, Annapolis: An American Story is a museum-wide celebration of the city’s diverse heritage that traces the important role Annapolis played in our nation.

 The Preserve at Eisenhower Golf Course – May 2021 marked the official opening of The Preserve at Eisenhower Golf Course in Crownsville.
 Two years in the making, the 18-hole, 7,100-yard public golf course is a remake of the 220-acre Eisenhower Golf course that first opened in 1969.